Photonsters/anycubic-photon-docs/FAQ.md

 - For as little time as possible to get your prints cleaned of uncured resin.
 Do not leave your prints to soak.
 Some manufacturers advise no longer than 30 seconds.
 In a post, Formlabs mentioned that prolonged exposure to solvents may make some resins swell.

 ### How do I clean the LCD?
+You're not actually cleaning the LCD, that's a very thin layer of protective glass on top of the LCD.
 - Use soft tissues and a small spray of IPA to remove any dried resin, buff with microfiber cloth.

 ### How do I clean the FEP Film?